J. J. Abrams's unrealized projects: Untitled Hot Wheels film

 In April 2022, it was announced that Abrams would produce a live action Hot Wheels film for Mattel Films and Warner Bros.
 On January 23, 2023, Dalton Leeb and Nicholas Jacobson-Larson were announced to write the film.

+Constantine sequel

+In September 2022, Deadline Hollywood reported that Warner Bros. was developing a sequel to the 2005 film Constantine, to be produced by Abrams, Akiva Goldsman and Hannah Minghella.
+Keanu Reeves was set to return in the lead role, Francis Lawrence was set to return as the film's director, and Goldsman was to write the screenplay.

 The Pinkerton

 In January 2023, it was announced that Jason Bateman would direct the supernatural film The Pinkerton for Abrams' Bad Robot and Warner Bros.
 Pictures, from a spec script by Daniel Casey; Abrams was set to produce the film alongside Hannah Minghella.

+Emily the Strange

+In October 2024, it was announced that Abrams' Bad Robot and Warner Bros.
+Pictures Animation acquired the film rights to Emily the Strange and that the screenplay was being written by Pamela Ribon.

+Grandgear

+In November 2024, it was announced that Takashi Yamazaki's first English-language screenplay, Grandgear, had landed at Sony Pictures with Abrams and Glen Zipper planned to produce the film at Bad Robot.